 - The Untamed: Inverted.
 When Jin Zixun continues to be reluctant in telling Wei Wuxian where the surviving Wens are being detained, Wei Wuxian threatens to use lethal force if he doesn't start talking and begins to count down from three to one.
 Jin Zixun caves after Wei Wuxian counts down to two.

 - A few jokes are based around this trope:

 - There's a joke about a newlywed settler couple.
 Every time the horse trips, the husband says "that's [insert number under 3].
-Once he gets to three, smack-dab in the middle of death valley, he shoots it. the wife gives him a talking-to, and his reply is "That's once."
+Once he gets to three, smack-dab in the middle of death valley, he shoots it.
+The wife gives him a talking-to, and his reply is "That's one."

-- "You have untill I count to ten.
-I'm counting by fives/ in binary".
+- "You have until I count to ten.
+I'm counting by fives/in binary".

 - Referees will count certain things besides pinfalls, which they generally never get to the end of or it takes a long time.